loke-dev/QuizMaster/examination/client/README.md

 This examination will focus on asynchronous communication agains an external [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) web services through AJAX.
 The backend (server-side code) of this assignment will be given and your job is to write the client-side code.

+## Deadline and submission
+Deadline: 9 / 12 12.00
+Submit: Submit your assignment by doing a release on GitHub named "v1.0".
+In case of changes after a released version please use incremental version numbers, i.e. "v1.1", "v1.22 etc.

 ## Preperation
 Do the excercises at least the on A and B level.
 Read the chapters in the book for this part.